renatocaliari/contornos/docs/en/contornos.md

 For some contorno to have exclusive control over some resource it is necessary [integrative decision](#integrative-decisions) by the external contorno.

-If an contorno has exclusive control over the organization's resources as a whole (eg, hiring process or official tools), it can make decisions without the need for an integrative decision on the impacted contornos.
+If a contorno has exclusive control over the organization's resources as a whole (eg, hiring process or official tools), it can make decisions without the need for an integrative decision on the impacted contornos.
 However, it is recommended to ask for reactions about possible changes when something impacts too many contornos or when there is a great risk.

 Simple rule:
 - encourage the resources of exclusive control to belong to the contornos that have the responsibilities of caring for and using the resources.